Quantum Imaginary-Time Evolution with Polynomial Resources in Evolution Time: Acknowledgement

 \section{Acknowledgement}

 We would like to thank Yu-Ao Chen and Zhan Yu for their helpful comments.
-We also thank the anonymous reviewers of AQIS 2025 for their useful comments.
-This work was partially supported by the National Key R\&D Program of China (Grant No.~2024YFB4504004), the National Natural Science Foundation of China (Grant.
-No.~12447107), the Guangdong Provincial Quantum Science Strategic Initiative (Grant No.~GDZX2403008, GDZX2403001), the Guangdong Natural Science Foundation (Grant No.~2025A1515012834), the Guangdong Provincial Key Lab of Integrated Communication, Sensing and Computation for Ubiquitous Internet of Things (Grant No. 2023B1212010007), the Quantum Science Center of Guangdong-Hong Kong-Macao Greater Bay Area, and the Education Bureau of Guangzhou Municipality.
+We also thank the anonymous reviewers of AQIS 2025 and QIP 2026 for their useful comments.
+Part of this work was finalized while L. Zhang and X. Wu were at QudeLeap Research.

+This work was partially supported by the National Key R\&D Program of China (Grant No. 2024YFB4504004), the National Natural Science Foundation of China (Grant.
+Nos.
+92576114, 12447107), the Guangdong Provincial Quantum Science Strategic Initiative (Grant Nos.
+GDZX2403008, GDZX2503001, GDZX2403001), the Guangdong Natural Science Foundation (Grant No. 2025A15150 12834), the Guangdong Provincial Key Lab of Integrated Communication, Sensing and Computation for Ubiquitous Internet of Things (Grant No. 2023B1212010007), the Quantum Science Center of Guangdong-Hong Kong-Macao Greater Bay Area, and the Education Bureau of Guangzhou Municipality.